 For many people with melanoma, treatment can remove or destroy the cancer.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about cancer growing or coming back.
 (When cancer comes back after treatment, it is called recurrent cancer or a recurrence.)
-This is a very common concern in people who have had cancer.
+This is very common if you’ve had cancer.

 For others, melanoma may never go away completely.
-These people may get regular treatment with immunotherapy, targeted therapy, chemotherapy, or other treatments to try to help keep the cancer in check.
+These people may get regular treatment with immunotherapy, targeted therapy, chemotherapy, or other treatments to try to help keep the cancer under control for as long as possible.
 Learning to live with cancer that does not go away can be difficult and very stressful.
-It has its own type of uncertainty.
-Our document When Cancer Doesn’t Go Away talks more about this.

 Your follow-up schedule should include regular skin and lymph node exams by yourself and by your doctor.
 How often you need follow-up doctor visits depends on the stage of your melanoma when you were diagnosed and other factors.
 In addition to the exams, imaging tests such as x-rays or CT scans may be recommended for some patients.

 A typical follow-up schedule for people with early-stage melanomas that were removed completely generally calls for physical exams every 6 to 12 months for several years.
 If these exams are normal, the time between your doctor visits may be extended.
 Your doctor may recommend more frequent exams if you have many moles or atypical moles.

 For thicker melanomas or those that had spread beyond the skin, a typical schedule might include physical exams every 3 to 6 months for several years.
 After that, exams might be done less often.
 Imaging tests such as chest x-rays or CT scans might be done as well, especially for people who had more advanced stage disease.